curegit/halftone-converter/README.md

 save TIFF images instead of PNG images

-CMYK images will be saved in TIFF regardless of this option.
+CMYK images will always be saved in TIFF regardless of this option.

 #### -G GRAY_ICC_FILE, --input-gray-profile GRAY_ICC_FILE